ibm-cloud-docs/containers/cs_cli_reference.md

 <dl>
 <dt><code>--cluster <em>CLUSTER</em></code></dt>
-<dd>(Required) The name or ID of the cluster.</dd>
+<dd>The name or ID of the cluster.
+This value is required.</dd>

 <dt><code>--file <em>FILE_LOCATION</em></code></dt>
 <dd>The path to the YAML file to add worker nodes to your cluster.
 Instead of defining your additional worker nodes by using the options provided in this command, you can use a YAML file.
+This value is optional.

 <p><strong>Note:</strong> If you provide the same option in the command as parameter in the YAML file, the value in the command takes precedence over the value in the YAML.
 For example, you define a machine type in your YAML file and use the --machine-type option in the command, the value that you entered in the command option overrides the value in the YAML file.